 So no, I’m not going to sit quietly while a man with a microphone tries to erase everything I’ve built and keep the next generation of spicy brains from doing the same.

-But I’ll keep showing up.
-Loudly.
-Boldly.
-Proudly.
+But I’ll keep showing up loudly, boldly, proudly.